telefonicaid/fiware-orion/doc/manuals/orion-api.md

   * If the macro *is only part of string where is used*, then the attributue value is always casted to string.
 For instance, `"value": "Temperature is: ${temperature}"` resolves to `"value": "Temperature is 10"` even if temperature attribute is a number.
-Note that if the attribute value is a JSON array or objet, it is stringfied in this case.
+Note that if the attribute value is a JSON array or object, it is stringfied in this case.
   * If the attribute doesn't exist in the entity, then `null` value is used
 * `Content-Type` header is set to `application/json`, except if overwritten by `headers` field